Zorin95670/semantic-version/README.md

 * The next version is determined **only from commits** since the **last tag that starts with that prefix**.
 * The generated tag will also include the prefix (e.g., `plugin-a@1.2.0`).
 * Default value is `v`

+When `scope` is specified:

+* Only commits that include the scope `(plugin-a)` will be considered for version bumping and changelog generation.
+* This is useful for monorepos or multi-module projects where only a subset of commits should affect a specific release.

 > ℹ️ After running the `release` goal, make sure to **push the commit and the tag** manually: